ndom91/checkly-gh-action/README.md

 ## 🚀 Check Format

-At minimum, next to the code for the action (for now while its private), your repo should contain a yaml file defined in the `path` variable above.
+At minimum, next to the code for the action (for now while its private), your repo should contain a yaml file which defines the check(s) you want Checkly to execute.
+This file must be included in the `path` variable from the Github Action workflow file above.

 An example check definition looks like this: